+LEVEL ONE

+- · Understand how belonging to groups is important for people. - · Understand that people have different roles and responsibilities as part of their participation in groups. - · Understand how the past is important to people. - · Understand how places in New Zealand are significant for individuals and groups. - · Understand how the cultures of people in New Zealand are expressed in their daily lives.

-LEVEL ONE LEVEL TWO
+LEVEL TWO

-Students will gain knowledge, skills, and experience to: Social Studies Understand how belonging to groups is important for people.
-Understand that people have different roles and responsibilities as part of their participation in groups.
-Understand how the past is important to people.
-Understand how places in New Zealand are significant for individuals and groups.
-Understand how the cultures of people in New Zealand are expressed in their daily lives.
-Students will gain knowledge, skills, and experience to: Social Studies • Understand that people have social, cultural, and economic roles, rights, and responsibilities. • Understand how people make choices to meet their needs and wants. • Understand how cultural practices refl ect and express people's customs, traditions, and values. • Understand how places influence people and people influence places. • Understand how pople make significant contributions to New Zealand's society. • Understand how testatus of Mäori as tangata whenua is significant for communities in New Zealand.
+- · Understand that people have social, cultural, and economic roles, rights, and responsibilities - · Understand how people make choices to meet their needs and - Understand how cultural practices reflect and express people's customs, traditions, and values. - · Understand how time and change affect people's lives. - · Understand how places influence people and people influence - · Understand how people make significant contributions to New Zealand's society. - · Understand how the status of Māori as tangata whenua is significant for communities in New Zealand

+LEVEL THREE

+- · Understand how groups make and implement rules and laws. - · Understand how cultural practices vary but reflect similar purposes. - Understand how people view and use places differently. - · Understand how people make decisions about access to and use of resources. - · Understand how people remember and record the past in different wavs. - · Understand how early Polynesian and British migrations to New Zealand have continuing - · significance for tangata whenua and communities. - · Understand how the movement of people affects cultural diversity and interaction in New Zealand.

-LEVEL THREE LEVEL FOUR
+LEVEL FOUR

-Students will gain knowledge, skills, and experience to: Social Studies Understand how groups make and implement rules and laws.
-Understand how people view and use places differently.
-Understand how people make decisions about access to and use of resources.
-Understand how people remember and record the past in different ways.
-Understand how early Polynesian and British migrations to New Zealand have continuing significance for tangata whenua and communities.
-Understand how the movement of people affects cultural diversity and interaction in New Zealand.
-Students will gain knowledge, skills, and experience to: Social Studies Understand how the ways in which leadership of groups is acquired and exercised have consequences for communities and societies.
-Understand how people pass on and sustain culture and heritage for different reasons and that this has consequences for people.
-Understand how exploration and innovation create opportunities and challenges for people, places, and environments.
-Understand that events have causes and effects.
-Understand how producers and consumers exercise their rights and meet their responsibilities.
-Understand how formal and informal groups make decisions that impact on communities.
-Understand how people participate individually and collectively in response to community challenges.
+- · Understand how the ways in which leadership of groups is acquired and exercised have consequences for communities and societies. - Understand how people pass on and sustain culture and heritage for different reasons and that this has consequences for people - · Understand how exploration and innovation create opportunities and challenges for people, places, and environments. - · Understand that events have causes and effects. - · Understand how producers and consumers exercise their rights and meet their responsibilities - · Understand how formal and informal groups make decisions that impact on communities. - Understand how people participate individually and collectively in response to community challenges

-LEVEL FIVE LEVEL SIX
+LEVEL FIVE

-Students will gain knowledge, skills, and experience to: Social Studies Understand how systems of government in New Zealand operate and affect people's lives, and how they compare with another system.
-Understand now the Treaty of Waitangi is responded to differently by people in different times and places.
-Understand how cultural interaction impacts on cultures and societies.
-Understand that people move between places and how this has consequences for the people and the places.
-Understand how cucomic decisions impact on people, Students will gain knowledge, skills, and experience to: Social Studies Understand how individuals, groups, and institutions work to promote social justice and human rights.
-Understand how cultures adapt and change and that this has consequences for society.
-History Understand how the causes and consequences of past events that are of significance to New Zealanders shape the lives of people and society.
-Understand how people's perspectives on past events that are of circuit ficance to New Zealander sifters
+- · Understand how systems of government in New Zealand operate and affect people's lives, and how they compare with another - · Understand how the Treaty of Waitangi is responded to differently by people in different times and places. - · Understand how cultural interaction impacts on cultures and - Understand that people move between places and how this has consequences for the people and the places. - · Understand how economic decisions impact on people, communities, and nations. - · Understand how people's management of resources impacts on environmental and social sustainability. - Understand how the ideas and actions of people in the past have had a significant impact on people's lives. - · Understand how people seek and have sought economic growth through business, enterprise, and innovation. - · Understand how people define and seek human rights.

-communities, and nations.
-Commenter

-Understand how people's management of resources impacts on environmental and social sustainability.
+Social Studies

+LEVEL SIX

+- · Understand how individuals, groups, and institutions work to promote social justice and human rights. - · Understand how cultures adapt and change and that this has consequences for society.

+History

+- · Understand how the causes and consequences of past events that are of significance to New Zealanders shape the lives of people - Understand how people's perspectives on past events that are of significance to New Zealanders differ.

-- Understand how the ideas and actions of people in the past have had a significant impact on people's lives. - Understand how people seek and have sought economic growth through business, enterprise, and innovation. - Understand how people define and seek human rights. - Understand that natural and cultural environments have particular characteristics and how environments are shaped by processes that create spatial patterns.
-Understand how people interact with natural and cultural - environments and that this interaction has consequences.
+- Understand that natural and cultural environments have particular characteristics and how environments are shaped by processes that create spatial patterns. - · Understand how people interact with natural and cultural environments and that this interaction has consequences.